Snehaphilip989/miniproject1/GIT_BasicCommands.md

 The git checkout command lets you navigate between the branches created by git branch.The git checkout command operates upon three distinct entities: files, commits, and branches.

+Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.

 ## Push

 The git push command is used to upload local repository content to a remote repository.